 5. A virtual potluck

-It’s not Thanksgiving without great food.
+It’s not the holidays without great food.
 To make dinner extra fun for guests, invite them to prepare a special dish to show off on camera.
 If everyone is up for it, the host can assign a different dish to everyone, so each person will have something unique to bring to the virtual table.

 To get you started, here are a few delicious recipes to consider.